 “People are more likely to talk, reflect, and ask questions in a small group.
 What I find is that while I’m the teacher and I have my learning objectives, the group does a great job of teaching each other through their insights and questions,” Blanche says.

 Second, as the moderator of the training session, allow yourself to be vulnerable.
 Kevin Walters, the senior director of diversity and inclusion solutions at SilkRoad Technology and a member of the Senior Executive DEI Think Tank, uses his time as moderator to share instances in which he self-corrected his biases.
-He advises this practice as it opens up the floor for trainees to share when they did the same.
+He advises this practice as it opens up the floor for trainees to share when they do the same.

 “One of the things I’ve been able to do is connect with people by showing vulnerability and by allowing them to understand that it’s OK to make mistakes.
 It’s the journey,” Walters says.